 Individual, Group, and Family Therapy

 Individual Therapy sessions are generally held on a weekly basis for the first 4-8 weeks of treatment.
-During the initial 2-4 sessions, Dr. Hartman will be assessing the individual’s unique needs and developing a treatment plan to help alleviate targeted problem areas.
-Dr. Hartman will begin to incorporate cognitive-behavioral techniques and strategies to help minimize stressors and assist patients in relieving their life problems.
+During the initial 2-4 sessions, Dr. Hartman assess the individual’s unique needs and develops a treatment plan to help alleviate targeted problem areas.
+Dr. Hartman then begins to incorporate cognitive-behavioral techniques and strategies to help minimize stressors and assist patients in relieving their life problems.
 For children and adolescents, parents are asked to be as involved as possible in the assessment and treatment planning process.
-In sessions 4-9, Dr. Hartman will be implementing the treatment plan and introducing methodologies, education about symptoms, and assessing progress in treatment of targeted problem areas.
-On the 10th session, Dr. Hartman will assess patient progress formally, and along with patient input, determine the medical necessity of continuing treatment and make adjustments to the treatment plan.
+In sessions 4-9, Dr. Hartman implements the treatment plan and introduces methodologies, education about symptoms, and assesses progress in treatment of targeted problem areas.
+On the 10th session, Dr. Hartman assess patient progress formally, and along with patient input, determines the medical necessity of continuing treatment and makes adjustments to the treatment plan.
 Each patient has their unique therapeutic needs, therefore, the length of treatment is often uncertain.
 As patients begin to improve in their functioning, sessions are often held less frequently (i.e., bi-weekly, once per month).
 It is also not uncommon for patients to discontinue sessions for a period of time and make appointments on an as-needed-basis or a “tune-up” as I often refer to it.